 We hate shaky footage!
 Everybody hates shaky footage!

-There is less issues when you have your GoPro attached to the pole of your bike or the frame of you go-kart but a handheld footage can look awful, shaky, amateurish and basically crap if you don`t go out of your way trying to be as smooth as possible, running with your knees bent to avoid foot stomps looking like a twerp 😀 And at the end there are still jitters and random shakes in the footage that you know will ruin the video.
+There are fewer issues when you have your GoPro attached to the pole of your bike or the frame of you go-kart but a handheld footage can look awful, shaky, amateurish and basically crap if you don`t go out of your way trying to be as smooth as possible, running with your knees bent to avoid foot stomps looking like a twerp 😀 And at the end there are still jitters and random shakes in the footage that you know will ruin the video.

 There are many good manufacturers out there and if you take a lot of handheld shots, consider getting a good stabilizer to get the professional look you want from your videos.